Woman by grave during Day of the Dead in San Andres Mixquic, Mexico City

 “I guess I’m just surprised that the afterlife is so much like life on earth.
 I figured that if life did continue after death, it would be completely different – pure bliss and all that.”

 “You’ll find that there are some differences,” his guide said, “mostly differences in quality and scale.
 Rest is more restful, joy is more joyous.
 On the other hand, pain can also be more painful.
-You will be continuing the trajectory that you began with life on earth.
+You will be continuing the trajectory that you began in life.

 Before Life Began